 If you thought this blog was helpful and want more educational content on nonprofit leadership, please subscribe to my newsletter.
-In it, I share biweekly content on topics such as: leadership development, improving workplace relationships, navigating nonprofit responsibilities, maintaining work/life balance and more.
+In it, I share monthly content on topics such as: leadership development, improving workplace relationships, navigating nonprofit responsibilities, maintaining work/life balance and more.

 In the meantime, do you have other advice for aspiring nonprofit leaders?
 If so, I’d love to hear it, so share your experience in the comments!